 This service allows sftp connections only.

-If you do receive that message, then the next thing is to test SFTP access.
-If you would like to do things the easy way, you can use a graphical FTP application that supports SFTP such as Filezilla.
-In such cases, your fields would look something like this:
+If you do receive that message, the next thing is to test SFTP access.
+For ease of testing, you can use a graphical FTP application that supports SFTP such as Filezilla.
+In such cases, your fields will look something like this: